 The numerical simulations were conducted through the commercially available software Siemens PLM Star CCM+.
 To solve the time-domain equations, an implicit solver is used to find the field of all hydrodynamic unknown quantities, in conjunction with an iterative solver to solve each time step.
-The code uses a Semi Implicit Method for Pressure Linked Equations (SIMPLE) to conjugate pressure field and velocity field, and an Algebraic Multi-Grid (AMG) solver to accelerate the convergence of the solution.
-The free surface is modeled with the two-phase Volume of Fluid (VoF) technique combined with the Interface Capturing (HRIC) scheme based on the Compressive Interface Capturing Scheme for Arbitrary Meshes (CICSAM).
-A segregated flow solver approach is used for all simulations.

 The Reynolds stress problem is solved using the k- ω SST turbulence model and the All Wall y+ is the wall treatment approach utilized for all simulations.
-This is a hybrid approach that attempts to emulate the high y+ wall treatment for coarse meshes (for y+>30), and the low y+ wall treatment for fine meshes (for $y+\approx1$).
-It is also formulated with the desirable characteristic of producing reasonable answers for meshes of intermediate resolution (for y+ in the buffer layer), as depicted in Siemens PLM Star-CCM+ v 2019.1 User's Guide [9].
-The Wall y+ distribution on the hull at maximum speed tested is available in Figure 7.
-It can be seen that Wall y+ values range from 0 to 120, as suggested in International Towing Tank Conferences (ITTC) guidelines [10].
+The Wall y+ distribution on the hull at maximum speed tested is available in Figure 4.
+It can be seen that Wall y+ values range from 0 to120, as suggested in International Towing Tank Conferences (ITTC) guidelines [10].